 Most of us went into medical school with pretty humanitarian ideals.
 I know I did.
 But the whole process of medical education makes you inhuman….I’ve seen people devastated when they didn’t know an answer….
 The whole thing can get you pretty warped.
 I think that’s where the feelings begin that somebody owes you something, ’cause you really, you know, you’ve blocked out a good part of your life.
 People lost boyfriends and girlfriends, fiancees and marriages.
 There were a couple of attempted suicides….So you forget about the rest of life.
 And so by the time you get to residency, you end up not caring about anything beyond the latest techniques you can master and how sophisticated the tests are that you can perform.’

 There is little doubt in my mind that the best way to address much of this is to do so at a systemic level.
 Just being nicer to each other is a lovely idea, but it isn’t going to address the political, economic and socio-cultural impact of decades of medical model dominance.
-But while we await (or perhaps plan?!) a system-level revolution, there are a few things that we can do in our relationships with those colleagues whose clients wish they would be a bit more open to their needs and to the ability of their bodies to birth without needing to be strapped to a monitor and held to the clock.
-Tomorrow, I will share seven tips from my own and others’ experience of working with obstetricians who were actually Midwives in Disguise but just didn’t know it when they met us 😉
+But while we await (or perhaps plan?) a system-level revolution, there are a few things that we can do in our relationships with those colleagues whose clients wish they would be a bit more open to their needs and to the ability of their bodies to birth without needing to be strapped to a monitor and held to the clock.
+In my next post, I share seven tips from my own and others’ experience of working with obstetricians who were actually Midwives in Disguise but just didn’t know it when they met us 😉